 A 7 segment LED display is a form of an electronic display device is used for displaying decimal numerals.
 It is an alternative to previously used more complex dot matrix displays.

 7 Segment LED Display consists of seven LEDs arranged in a rectangular fashion as shown.
-Each of the seven LEDs is called segment because when illuminated, the segment forms part of a numerical digit (of both Decimal and Hex) to be displayed.
+When illuminated, each of the seven LEDs identifies itself as a segment because it contributes to displaying a numerical digit (of both Decimal and Hex).

 Components List